Intestacy Law Lawyers Sydney NSW

 Spouses & De Facto Partners

-Assisting surviving spouses and de facto partners to understand their entitlements and navigate the process of administering an intestate estate.
+We help spouses & de facto partners understand their entitlements & navigate the administration process.

 Children of the Deceased

-Providing legal guidance to children on their inheritance rights under intestacy rules, especially in situations involving blended families.
+We guide children on their intestacy inheritance rights, especially in blended families.

 Parents & Siblings

-Advising parents or siblings of the deceased who may be the next-of-kin entitled to inherit the estate in the absence of a spouse or children.
+We advise parents or siblings who may be the next-of-kin entitled to inherit the estate.

 Other Next of Kin